fluxusfrequency/blog/integrating-react-with-backbone.md

 module.exports = UsersController;
 ```

-This controller requires the `User` model and collection, as well as the screens to display all of the users (`index`), or a single user (`show`).
-It instantiates a collection or model, depending on the route, fetches its data from the server, loads it into the screen (which we'll get to momentarily), then shows that screen in the app's `mainView` container.
+This controller requires the `User` model and collection, as well as the screens to display the index all of the users, or show a single user.
+It instantiates a Backbone collection or model, depending on the route, fetches its data from the server, loads it into the screen (which we'll get to momentarily), then shows that screen in the app's `mainView` container.

 ## Screens

-At this point, we've accepted a request, routed it to a controller, decided what kind of collection or model we are dealing with, and fetched the data from the server.
-We're ready to start rendering Backbone views.
-In this case, they're going to do little more than pass the data on to the React components.
-Let's take a look at how this flow will work.
+At this point, we've accepted a request, routed it through a controller action, decided what kind of collection or model we are dealing with, and fetched the data from the server.
+We're ready to render a Backbone view.
+In this case, it will do little more than pass the data on to the React component.

 ### The Base View

-Since there's going to be a lot of repeated boilerplate in our Backbone views, it makes sense to abstract it out into a `BaseView`, which the other views will extend from.
-Here's what we might include in something like that.
+Since there's going to be a lot of repeated boilerplate in our Backbone views, it makes sense to abstract it out into a `BaseView`, which child views will extend from.

 ```javascript
 var React = require('react');